HyperCalmSketch/HyperCalmSketch/CPU/DMA/Batch/README.md

 # Codes for Variable HyperBF

-We implemented a variable version of HyperBF, and tested its performance with different number of memory expansions/compressions.
-The experimental results demonstrate that the variable version of HyperBF still maintains similar performances in terms of both accuracy and processing speed as the normal version of HyperBF.
+We implemented dynamic version of HyperBF, and tested its performance with different number of memory expansions/compressions.
+The experimental results demonstrate that the dynamic version of HyperBF still maintains similar performances in terms of both accuracy and processing speed as the normal version of HyperBF.

 ## How to run